-• propose far-reaching impact to influence practice across one or more disciplines within the libraries and archives fields:
+• propose far-reaching impact to influence practice across one or more disciplines within the libraries and archives fields;

-- reflect a thorough understanding of current practice, knowledge about the subject matter, and an awareness of and support for current strategic priorities in the field; - use collaboration to demonstrate broad need, wide buy-in and input, and access to appropriate expertise.
+- reflect a thorough understanding of current practice, knowledge about the subject matter, and an awareness of and support for current strategic priorities in the field; - use collaboration to demonstrate broad need, field-wide buy-in and input, and access to appropriate expertise; and - generate results such as new models, new tools, research findings, services, practices, and/or alliances that can be widely used, adapted, scaled, or replicated to extend and leverage the benefits of federal investment.

-As a result, Laura Bush 21st Century Librarian Program grants have significant potential to generate positive societal impact through project activities undertaken as part of the grant-funded work, activities that may be complementary to the project, and through applied research designed specifically for this purpose.
+As a result, National Leadership Grants for Libraries have significant potential to generate positive societal impact through project activities undertaken as part of the grant-funded work, activities that may be complementary to the project, and through applied research designed specifically for this purpose.
 IMLS does not prescribe the type, focus, reach, or scale of societal impact required for each project, but the questions to be addressed in the application Narrative and the review criteria reflect the agency's commitment to both advancing knowledge and understanding and to ensuring that the federal investment made through grants generates benefits to society.
 Applicants should keep these two agency commitments in mind when they conceptualize their projects, identify the target group(s) they propose to reach, prepare their work plans, and formulate their intended results.

-Reflecting IMLS's agency-level goal to champion lifelong learning, the Laura Bush 21st Century Librarian Program has three program goals and from three to five objectives associated with each goal.
-Each applicant should align their proposed project with one of these three program goals and one or more of the associated objectives.
+Reflecting IMLS's agency-level goals, the National Leadership Grants Program for Libraries has five program goals and two or three objectives associated with each goal.
+Each applicant should align their proposed project with one of these five program goals and one or more of the associated objectives.
 Goal and objective choices should be identified clearly in the Narrative (see Section D2c for Preliminary Proposals and Section D3c for Invited Full Proposals).

-- Goal 1: Recruit, train, develop, and retain a diverse workforce of library and archives professionals. - Objective 1.1: Develop or enhance programs specifically to encourage students of diverse and underrepresented backgrounds at the middle school, high school, and postsecondary levels to pursue careers in library and information science.
-Delivery mechanisms may include, but are not limited to, summer institutes, workshops, certificate programs, and online networks. - Objective 1.2: Collaborate with formal and/or informal learning organizations to incorporate promising practices from allied domains into library and archives services.
-Partners may include, but are not limited to, museums, school systems, universities, extension programs, youth-serving organizations, departments of correction, and workforce or economic development organizations. - Objective 1.3: Develop training for library and archives workforces to support families, groups, and individuals of diverse cultural and socioeconomic backgrounds and needs including but not limited to young children and their caregivers, tweens and teens, un- and under-employed adults looking to make career transitions or reenter the workforce, veterans, immigrants and refugees, individuals with disabilities, English-language learners, and senior citizens. - Goal 2: Develop faculty, library, and archives leaders by increasing the institutional capacity of libraries, archives, and graduate programs related to library and information science. - Objective 2.1: Support the preparation and implementation of large-scale organizational change addressing diversity, equity, and inclusion.
-Activities may include, but are not limited to, needs assessments; formal and informal training at the individual and group level in relevant areas such as cultural awareness and competence, cross-cultural knowledge and skills, stakeholder management and
+- Goal 1: Build the workforce and institutional capacity for managing the national information infrastructure and serving the information and education needs of the public. - Objective 1.1: Develop or enhance replicable library and archives programs, models, and tools that provide opportunities to support all types of learning.
+Topics addressed may include, but are not limited to, informal STEM or other types of participatory learning; community or citizen science; community and expert narratives; early learning; workforce development; and digital, information, health, financial, media, civic, and other types of literacies. - Objective 1.2: Collaborate with formal and/or informal learning organizations to incorporate promising practices from allied domains into library and archives services.
+Partners may include, but are not limited to, museums, school systems, universities, extension programs, youth-serving organizations, departments of correction, and workforce or economic development organizations. - Objective 1.3: Create and/or facilitate opportunities for continuous learning for families, groups, and individuals of diverse cultural and socioeconomic backgrounds and needs including, but not limited to, young children and their caregivers, tweens and teens, un- and under-employed adults looking to make career transitions or reenter the workforce, veterans, immigrants and refugees, individuals with disabilities, English-language learners, and senior citizens. - Goal 2: Build the capacity of libraries and archives to lead and contribute to efforts that improve community well-being and strengthen civic engagement. - Objective 2.1: Develop or enhance replicable library programming, models, and tools that engage communities and individuals of diverse cultural and socioeconomic backgrounds.
+Topics may include, but are not limited to, workforce and economic development; financial, health, social, or legal services; or efforts that increase equity and access.